Cosmological lithium problem: Nuclear physics solutions

-When one considers the possibility that the measured primordial Lithium abundance is correct and based on the Standard Model of particle physics and the standard cosmology, the lithium problem implies errors in the BBN light element predictions.
+When one considers the possibility that the measured primordial lithium abundance is correct and based on the Standard Model of particle physics and the standard cosmology, the lithium problem implies errors in the BBN light element predictions.
 Although standard BBN rests on well-determined physics, the weak and strong interactions are complicated for BBN and therefore might be the weak point in standard BBN calculation.

 Firstly, incorrect or missing reactions could give rise to the lithium problem.
 For incorrect reactions, major thoughts lie within revision to cross section errors and standard thermonuclear rates according to recent studies.

 Second, starting from Fred Hoyle's discovery of a resonance in carbon-12, an important factor in the triple-alpha process, resonance reactions, some of which might have evaded experimental detection or whose effects have been underestimated, become possible solutions to the lithium problem.
+These include:

+Experimental and theoretical analyses rule out the first and third reactions.

+BBC Science Focus wrote in 2023 that "recent research seems to completely discount" such theories; the magazine held that mainstream lithium nucleosynthesis calculations are probably correct.

 Solutions beyond the Standard Model

 Under the assumptions of all correct calculation, solutions beyond the existing Standard Model or standard cosmology might be needed.

 Dark matter decay and supersymmetry provide one possibility, in which decaying dark matter scenarios introduce a rich array of novel processes that can alter light elements during and after BBN, and find the well-motivated origin in supersymmetric cosmologies.
 With the fully operational Large Hadron Collider (LHC), much of minimal supersymmetry lies within reach, which would revolutionize particle physics and cosmology if discovered; however, results from the ATLAS experiment in 2020 have excluded many supersymmetric models.

 Changing fundamental constants can be one possible solution, and it implies that first, atomic transitions in metals residing in high-redshift regions might behave differently from our own.
-Additionally, Standard Model couplings and particle masses might vary; third, variation in nuclear physics parameters is needed.
+Additionally, Standard Model couplings and particle masses might vary, and variation in nuclear physics parameters would be needed.

 Nonstandard cosmologies indicate variation of the baryon to photon ratio in different regions.
 One proposal is a result of large-scale inhomogeneities in cosmic density, different from homogeneity defined in the cosmological principle.
 However, this possibility requires a large amount of observations to test it.